bvi1994/marko-giphy-keyboard/tutorial.md

 </div>
 ```

-The above component (`<three-list-of-numbers />`) will render the `<list-of-numbers />` three times every time we call `<three-list-of-numbers />`.
-Although the example is a bit contrieved, the example shows that we can encapsulate components inside other components.
-This allows us to build more complex UIs from simplier components.
+The above component (`<three-list-of-numbers />`) will render the `<list-of-numbers />` three time every time we call `<three-list-of-numbers />`.
+Although the example is a bit contrieved, the example shows that **we can encapsulate components inside other components.
+This allows us to build more complex UIs from simplier components.**

 ## Before Coding {#part-zero}